CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is the Git History log?

-It lets you see into the future
+It displays all of the commits in a repository's history

 ## Question 13